-For more information, including examples of retaliation, please visit the College’s Office of Equal Opportunity’s website.
+For more information, including examples of retaliation, please visit the College’s Compliance website.

 D. Standard of Proof.
 The Department of Education’s Office of Civil Rights has interpreted Title IX to require schools to evaluate reports of alleged sexual misconduct under a “preponderance of the evidence” standard and that is the standard adopted by this Policy.
 A preponderance of the evidence exists when a reasonable person, after a careful balancing of available information, would conclude a violation has occurred and the student/organization charged is responsible for the violation.